Skip to Content

 Pppkkksss, CC BY-SA 4.0 via Wikimedia Commons

 Lahti is another one of the many cities in Finland which don’t get a fair hearing.
-It’s a charming city which deserves to be more widely known.
+It’s a charming city in south central Finland which deserves to be more widely known.

 The city is located 100 kilometres (60 mi) northeast of Helsinki.
 If you fancy a trip away from the capital, you can hop on the train or rent a car and be there in no time.